bradon/TS3Voices/README.md

 # Compiling Yourself
 Clone this repo, and run get_libwebsockets.bat to set up the libwebsockets dependency.

+Build with visual studio 2017.
+If you have 64bit 7-Zip you can use copy_to_plugin.bat to build the distributable plugin file.

 Refer to a one of the released plugin files for the structure of the final plugin.

 Ts3_plugin files are just zip files.
 Rename it to .zip, or use software like 7-zip to open it